YasserHassan03/RISCV-CPU/personal statements/Ahmad.md

     sed -i "s/START PDF \/\//START PDF \*\//" cpu_tb.cpp
 ```

+#### # Error Check
+* Simply checks all three arguments to see if any are being passed through incorrectly
+* Provides Error message stating incorrect file name
+* Adds 1 to Pass so that we can run the make if all are passed

+#### # Replace mem an instruction files
+* Goes to InstrMemory and DataMemory
+* Replaces `.hex` and `.mem` file names using `sed`

+#### # Format testbench
+* comments out and comments correct lines for test bench
+* based on whether F1 program or PDF program is being run or not

+### Explanation

-These show generally how the make file works, with the exclusion of the assembler as that is taken directly from the given Makefile but extracted into a shell script.
-The run.sh file is exactly like the old doit.sh but in with -I to allow the verilator command to iterate over the following directory: rtl/$Dir where Dir is a variable read as $1 or the first argument after the filname.
+These show generally how the make file works, with the exclusion of the assembler as that is taken directly from the given `Makefile` but extracted into a shell script.
+The `run.sh` file is exactly like the old `doit.sh` but using the `-I<dir>` to allow the verilator command to iterate over the following directory: `rtl/$Dir` where `Dir` is a variable read as `$1` or the first argument after the filname.

 ### Example code